In la Tribune 14/02/2020

 Everyone knows that this little crisis is amplified by a few investors who each bought 1000 t.oz (troy ounce) (31Kg) of rhodium between 1.600 and 2.500 dollars/t.oz, for the luckiest ones.
 They all hope to resell them all at $15,000 or $20,000 while the current price of $11,000 already looks like a grenade wrapped with chocolate.

 Trading at Noisy-le-Sec

 So far nothing new.
-This is my third rhodium crisis, and what everyone doesn’t know is that during the previous crises the Parisian district of Le Marais and the city of Noisy-le-Sec near Paris became the world centre of rhodium trading.
+This is my fourth rhodium crisis, and what everyone doesn’t know is that during the previous crises the Parisian district of Le Marais and the city of Noisy-le-Sec near Paris became the world centre of rhodium trading.
 We imported metal from Moscow and Johannesburg and it was exported from Rue de Paris in Noisy Le Sec to Washington, Tokyo and all over Europe.
 Unit lots were from 3,000t.oz to 5,000t.oz and the margins were substantial.
 Connections are still alive and well.

 Blood on the walls

 As always the story will end with blood on the walls when the soufflé will fall down thanks to the substitution.
 The latter could temporarily come from platinum which would replace palladium and lighten the consumption of rhodium.
 However, it is more likely to come from the electric car and not the hybrid vehicle.
 The latter is the best compromise for manufacturers, but the least reasonable for metals.
 The hybrid combines the consumption of the PGM for the catalytic converter with that of the metals in the battery.
 Although the latter are lighter in a hybrid battery than in a 100% electric vehicle battery, the quantities of PGM are identical between a conventional car and a hybrid propulsion system.

 In short, the crisis of the car has become the crisis of metals, and the solution will come from metals.